 Nobody expects you to know everything when you are new to the project manager’s role.
 Just because you asked for help, does not mean you are not a good project manager.
 If you are unsure of something, ask the proper questions to seek better guidance than taking decisions that set back the project.

 Every day on a project will provide new learning.
 Be it with human resource management, technology, communication with stakeholders, quality management, or any other aspect.
 Keep learning on the job and ensure you incorporate what you learn in the next project assigned to you.

 7. Become a Certified Professional

 The project manager is a versatile professional who uses a combination of knowledge, skills, processes, and methodologies to communicate both with internal teams and external stakeholders to help create a process or product that brings benefits to society.
-Not only are the responsibilities many, so are the roles assumed to bring a project to successful completion.
-While traditional knowledge and experience do add to a project manager’s management skills, and industry-relevant certification goes a long way to handle all job roles and responsibilities.
+Not only are the responsibilities many, but so are the roles assumed to bring a project to successful completion.
+While traditional knowledge and experience do add to a project manager’s management skills, industry-relevant certification goes a long way to handle all job roles and responsibilities.
 So give yourself a chance to enhance your Project Management skills, and excel in your career with PMP certification training.

 Know more about Project Management best practices through Invensis Learning’s Project Management certification training on PMP Training Programs, CAPM Classes, PRINCE2, Project Management Fundamentals, etc.